UoA-eResearch/python_intro_tutorial/_episodes/015-Run-quit.md

 *   The notebook is stored as JSON but can be saved as a .py file if you would like to run it from the bash shell or a python interpreter.
 *   Just like a webpage, the saved notebook looks different to what you see when it gets rendered by your browser.

-FIXME: diagram

 > ## How It's Stored
 >